 After the tour we settled into the computer Lab – they use an areal shot of the school and San Mateo for their screen saver on the projector screen so Vernon was able to show Lucien the expanse of it.
 Eric was there and he showed Cathy and Heather the plank path they followed Tuesday – the same one we would be walking today.
 We started with the school dvd followed by 9 year old Gigi Harri’s self produced documentary on San Mateo and finished up with Lucien’s presentation on Waste Water Gardens.
 By this time we all knew this was a match made in heaven.
 Just as we finished up and were getting ready to have lunch when Miss Jan Brown came to join us – she wanted to meet the direct Abundance girls and Lucien – perfect connections for when Marco Gonzales is ready to get their composting toilets in place.

 Lunch was great we had great conversation – chicken pasta and juice.

 Break time will be back in a while to title the pictures and tell you what it was like to walk the London Bridges.

-Seeing the new roads that are being built in San Mateo was a bright light on our tour – they are doing such a fantastic the San Mateo Empowerment Project – please join their facebook group and support this worthy cause.
+Seeing the new roads that are being built in San Mateo was a bright light on our tour – they are doing such a fantastic the– please join their facebook group and support this worthy cause.
 With San Mateo getting roads – composting toilets and waste water gardens the dream is turning into reality right before our eyes.
 The the kids will play safely in their yards and the adults will walk the streets that many of them helped build and share in the community upkeep of of the gardens that will not only help beautify their neighborhood but make it green and clean as well.
 What a great a fairy tale ending.